 I am a Senior Research Scientist at the National Research Council Canada and an Adjunct Professor at the University of Ottawa.
-In my research, I am interested in applying machine learning models to make positive changes in society.
-I also work on making sure that AI systems are designed and used responsibly.
+In my research, I am interested in projects that leverage AI-enabled technologies to address societal challenges. ⁤⁤I am also dedicated to incorporating the principles of responsible AI into digital solutions to ensure ethical considerations are integrated into technological advancements.
 Previously, I have worked on building and deploying machine learning systems in various applications, including biomedical signal, image, speech and text processing, in both academic and industrial environments.
 My current work is mainly on natural language processing, and in a few projects, I work on multimodal systems that combine images and text.
-I serve as a reviewer at ACL conferences and was an area chair at ACL2023, EMNLP2023, and EACL2023.
-I am also a committee member at Several ACL workshops, including WOAH, TrustNLP and PrivateNLP.
-Outside work, I practice Persian choir singing with Bahar Choir Group.
+I served as an area chair at top-tier NLP conferences such as ACL2023, EMNLP2023, and EACL2023, EMNLP2024, and I am a committee member at several ACL workshops, including WOAH, TrustNLP and PrivateNLP.
+Outside work, I enjoy cooking, gardening and weight training.

 Latest News